The Witcher 3 changed the way we talk about games.

 Increase your strength, and you’ll grow more muscular.
 Use magic a lot, and you’ll get glowing runes on your body.
 Even a moral stance you represent finds an appropriate visual expression.
 The world isn’t as open as The Witcher 3’s, and the choices are fewer, but where TW3 is a trip through a Slavic-inspired fantasy, Fable is a (much more cheerful) jaunt through mythic England.

-Unlike most other games in this list, Ghost of Tsushima is not set in a fictional setting.
+Unlike most other games on this list, Ghost of Tsushima is not set in a fictional setting.
 Instead it’s set on the island of Tsushima during the 13th century Mongol invasion of Japan.

 Once you’re out of the initial tutorial sequences, the world opens up and you can go out and explore the absurdly beautiful island in its fullness, discovering secrets, honouring shrines, and completing challenges in addition to pursuing the storyline.
-Although Jin’s fighting styles don’t look quite as graceful as gearlt’s, wading into an enemy camp and defeating everyone soundly is still very satisfying.
+Although Jin’s fighting styles don’t look quite as graceful as Geralt’s, wading into an enemy camp and defeating everyone soundly is still very satisfying.

 With its recent arrival on PC there are even fewer reasons to avoid playing Horizon Zero Dawn.
 If hunting unnatural creatures in a beautiful open world is what you’re looking for, HZD has that in spades.

 Large parts of the setting were written by R. A. Salvatore, best known for his books about Drizzt Do’Urden.
 You’re playing as the Fateless One, a mortal resurrected through mysterious means in a conflicted land.

 There are several distinct regions you get to visit and explore at leisure, although movement is slightly limited in some cases.
 There are also three skill groups for you to pursue: might, finesse, and magic, which map neatly to the Fighter, Rogue, and Mage archetypes, although in all cases you’re encouraged to use “class” specific weapons for regular, combo-building attacks.

 The land of Hyrule is massive, and Link, freshly out of a century-long sleep, has so much freedom in exploring it that nothing’s stopping him even from going straight to Calamity Ganon’s stronghold and trying to defeat his most famous antagonist.

 The world feels incredibly reactive thanks to detailed physics engine encouraging experimentation and unorthodox solutions to problems.
 LoZ: BotW doesn’t have The Witcher’s dark grey atmosphere and harsh storylines, but it easily rivals TW3’s sense of immersion and the grand scale of the world.
 It also makes up for lack of alchemy with Link’s preternatural cooking skills providing useful bonuses.